-The post claimed a DPS trooper sexually assaulted a female who was arrested at about 1:32 a.m.
+The post claimed a DPS trooper sexually assaulted a female who was arrested at about 1:30 a.m.
 Sunday for allegedly driving while intoxicated.
-It also stated the officer told the female, identified by DPS as Sherita Dixon-Cole, 37, of Grapevine, he would shoot her fiancé and claim he was armed.
+It also stated the officer told the female he would shoot her fiancé and claim he was armed.

 However, the Texas DPS refutes the allegations.

 “Upon learning of the allegations today, the department immediately took action to review the dash cam video,” stated Lonny Haschel, Texas DPS staff lieutenant, to the Daily Light via email.
 “The video shows absolutely no evidence to support the serious accusations against the trooper during the DWI arrest of the suspect.”

 Haschel added the department presented the video to the Ellis County District Attorney’s Office, which "reviewed video of the traffic stop and arrest."
 The video was released by DPS late Tuesday night.